cahayazulkafli/dotfiles/README.md

     cp -r st ~/.config/
     cd ~/.config/st && chmod +x recompile.sh && ./recompile.sh

-Installing dmenu for networkmanager-dmenu (can be used to replace rofi as well)
+Installing dmenu for networkmanager-dmenu (can be used to replace rofi as well):

     mkdir ~/.config/
     cp -r dmenu ~/.config/
     cd ~/.config/dmenu && chmod +x recompile.sh && ./recompile.sh

 # Installing dependencies: Other Linux distributions
-Find and install the required dependencies if it is available in your distribution's repository.
+Find and install the required dependencies if it's available in your distribution's repository.
 If not, you have to compile the software yourself.

 - ksuperkey: https://github.com/hanschen/ksuperkey
 - xfce-polkit: https://github.com/ncopa/xfce-polkit